matjazbravc/SolarEdge.Monitoring.Demo/README.md

       - 3306:3306
 ```
 # Setup the Containers
 To execute compose file, open Powershell, and navigate to the compose file in the root folder.
-Then execute the following command: **docker-compose up -d --build**.
+Then execute the following command: **docker-compose up -d --build --remove-orphans**.
 To check all running Containers use **docker ps**.

 ![](res/docker.png)